Fall2024CS584/Project1/README.md

 - **Prediction**: Once the model is done with training, you can use the `predict` method to obtain predictions on the test datasets.
 This allows the model to leverage the relationships it has learned to make accurate forecasts for data that it has not encountered before.

-## i.What does the model you have implemented do and when should it be used?
+## 1. What does the model you have implemented do and when should it be used?

 # ElasticNet Model Overview